Leibniz Institute DSMZ: Web services

 In 2012, the freely accessible database BacDive (The Bacterial Diversity Metadatabase) was established, which is maintained and curated by the DSMZ.
 The database contains information on a wide variety of strains of prokaryotes; in 2016, information on 53,978 strains could be found there, and by 2021, the number had increased to more than 82,000.
+For the cell lines provided by DSMZ, there is an analogous "DSMZCellDive" service.